allenai/s2-folks/API_RELEASE_NOTES.md

 ### Breaking Changes
 * **Deprecation of partner.semanticscholar.org**
-* On December 2023 we will turn off access to partner.semanticscholar.org Ensure you’re using https://api.semanticscholar.org/ before the cutoff date
+* On December 2023 we will turn off access to partner.semanticscholar.org
+* Ensure that you replace "partner.semanticscholar.org" with "api.semanticscholar.org" in all URLs before the cutoff date.

 ### New Features
 * **Specter2 embeddings**
-* What is it?
-AI2’s SPECTER 2.0 is the latest version of our document embedding models designed specifically for scientific tasks.
-Building upon its predecessor, SPECTER, it's tailored to generate task-specific embeddings, such as Classification, Regression, Retrieval, and Search.
-These embeddings can be generated using the title and abstract of scientific papers or textual queries.
+* AI2’s SPECTER 2.0 is the latest version of our document embedding models designed specifically for scientific tasks.
-* How it Works?
-To optimize performance for a given task, users should pair the base model with appropriate adapters.
-Learn how to use adapters with the base model on HuggingFace.
-* Why is it Important?
-If you're working with scientific papers and need an effective way to extract meaningful representations for tasks like classification, retrieval, or search, then SPECTER 2.0 might be of interest.
-* Get Started: Explore SPECTER 2.0 on HuggingFace.
+Building upon its predecessor, SPECTER is tailored to generate embeddings for specific tasks, such as Classification, Regression, and Proximity.
+The API serves pre-computed Proximity embeddings, appropriate for computing the similarity between two documents.
+The model is hosted as [allenai/specter2](https://huggingface.co/allenai/specter2) on HuggingFace, along with the models for other task-specific embeddings.

 * **Citations Dataset**
 Beginning with release “2023-08-29”, a new key, “citationid”, was added to each record.